feiye-vims/schism-tut/docs/compound-flood/bathymetry-loading.md

 > set a minimum depth of 5 m globally to prevent wetting/drying (e.g., near the Caribbean islands; the areas of interest will be dealt with next)
 - Areas of interest, Coastal zones:
 > crm_3arcs\*, cdem13_\*, continetalus_southcarolina\*, North_Carolina_USGS_3m\*, al_ll\*, nc_ll\*, fl_ll\*, gulf_1\*, gulf_3\*, ge_ll\*, sc_ll\*, cb_ll\*, db_ll\*, new_england\*
+- Regions that have DEM issues:
+> At present, we have identified three regions (Bergen Point and Sabine Pass and Washington) where the best DEMs we have show clogged channels which contradicts NOAA navigation charts.
+This has led to excessive blockage of tides in these regions.
+Therefore, we have used the navigation charts and our best judgement as DEMs in those regions (BergenPoint.reg, SabinePass.reg, Washington_3.reg).
+In the future, there regions will be removed from the bathymetry loading script once better DEMs are available.

 # Script
 The DEMs in each batch can be loaded in parallel by a fortran script: